DBCDK/serviceprovider/README.md

   The default value is `app_name`

 - __PORT__
-Defines which portnumber the application should use when bootinh up.
+Defines which port number the application should use.
 If `PORT` is undefined the application will be accecsible at port 8080 (i.e. localhost:8080)

   The default value is `8080`